Short Term Rental Bylaw

 Hi Marianne, This is more an observation rather than a question and I would really appreciate if this could be passed onto the council.
 You only have to look at the number of people who are looking for 1 or 2 bedroom rentals on the Revy Rentals FaceBook page for the winter to realise that secondary suites are so important to the long term rental pool.
 I appreciate that it was not the city staff’s recommendation that STR be limited to secondary suites but I feel this will just delay moving forward with the by law.
 This may be because a more mature cohort is being attracted to the town and do not want to share a home with a host of others.
 I also propose that a Code of Conduct be developed to appease the local long term residents.
 If they can see that guests to our town will be made to behave then they may be more likely to understand and be happy with the situation. i would be happy to put forward some suggestions.
 I would also like to make the point that I would rather have a STR as a neighbour than a four bedroom home that is packed with young workers who are much more likely to party.
 Good luck with it all.
 I look forward to the public hearing.
 Regards, Tessa Fairweather

-TFairweather asked over 2 years ago
+TFairweather asked about 3 years ago

 Thank you Tessa.
 This information has been forwarded to the Development Services Department.